Director-General of the GCSB

 The Director-General of the GCSB is the leader of the Government Communications Security Bureau, commonly abbreviated as the GCSB.
-The organisation is considered the most powerful and influential of the New Zealand intelligence agencies, and has been headed by Andrew Hampton since April 2016.
+The organisation is considered the most powerful and influential of the New Zealand intelligence agencies, and has been headed by Andrew Clark since April 2023.
 The Director-General of the GCSB is appointed by the Prime Minister without the consultation of Parliament, and the Director makes reports directly to him or her.